FlixBus: Founding

-FlixBus was founded in 2011 in Munich by Daniel Krauss, Jochen Engert, and André Schwämmlein.
+FlixBus was founded in 2011 in Munich by Daniel Krauss, Jochen Engert and André Schwämmlein.
 They had met in university and began discussing the concept in 2009 after plans were made to deregulate the bus industry in Germany.

 FlixBus launched its first three routes in February 2013 in Bavaria, Germany, to take advantage of Germany opening up its bus market to competition.
-In the following years, it added routes across Europe.